 Perla is among the hundreds of hard-working, high-potential students who have earned a scholarship from College Success Arizona.
 Students like Perla also receive specialized mentoring services from “Success Advisers.”
 Research shows that academic advisers are critically important for first-generation students to succeed in college.

-Perla’s success adviser is Robert Davis, “Robert is great.
-He’s very attentive and he takes notes at all of our meetings.
-He goes back to previous things we’ve talked about and he helps me keep me on track and accountable with my goals, and things I want to achieve.
-He’s also someone that I can talk to if I need to vent about something, which is helpful to reduce the stress of going to college.”
+Perla’s success adviser was Robert Davis, “Robert was great.
+He was very attentive and he took notes at all of our meetings.
+He went back to previous things we’ve talked about and he helped me keep me on track and accountable with my goals, and things I wanted to achieve.
+He’s also someone that I could talk to if I needed to vent about something, which is helpful to reduce the stress of going to college.”

 Perla adds that the six-thousand dollars per year the scholarship provides has allowed her to focus more on her studies, “It’s been great.
 With the scholarship I’ve been able to cover all of my school needs plus the text books.
 As a student, I’m working and doing my full-course load, and without the scholarship it would have been a lot harder and more stressful to have to worry about paying for tuition, and everything else.
 It’s also kind of an incentive, because I earned the scholarship, and if I hadn’t been working as hard as I had – I wouldn’t have been able to get it. “

 Perla has some advice for middle and high school students considering their own college options, “I believe that it’s really important to meet with your adviser.
 When I first started at ASU, I thought that I could do it all on my own, but that’s just not the case.
 Advisers know about all of the mistakes that students have made in the past, and they can help you to avoid making some of those same mistakes.”